If the first few months of 2021 have taught us anything, it’s that uncertain times call for quick pivots to sales and marketing plans.

 9. Actionable content is driving business.

 Typically the most effective content involves storytelling and creating memorable experiences.
-It’s also crucial whenever possible to ensure that any offers, ads and promotions are tailored and unique to each customer’s interests.
-Over 74% of online consumers get frustrated with website content when this does not happen.
+It’s also crucial whenever possible to ensure that any offers, ads, and promotions are tailored and unique to each customer’s interests.
+Justin Ablett, global lead of Adobe at IBM iX, asserts that “[customers] have no tolerance for poor digital experiences anymore.”
+A general digital experience is a poor digital experience, emphasizing the importance of personalization.

 10. PWAs help shoppers quickly complete tasks.